-For those who are not familiar with this term, the simplest explanation of multi-core (often called snake in US and Canada) audio cables is that it’s just a kind of extension cable which makes its way from stage directly to a mixer desk.
-The digital snake system, ever since it’s invention, has been revolutionary in live sound production, enabling easy handling of the workflow in monitoring and mixing events, especially live concert venues and churches.
+For those who are not familiar with this term, the simplest explanation of multi-core (often called snake in the US and Canada) audio cables is that it’s just a kind of extension cable which makes its way from stage directly to a mixer desk.
+The digital snake system, ever since its invention, has been revolutionary in live sound production.
+It enables easy handling of the workflow in monitoring and mixing events, especially live concert venues and churches.

-What is a digital snake system and how does it work?
+What is a digital audio snake and how does it work?

-The main task of the digital audio snake is to transfer the audio signal from point A to point B with minimal loss of quality of the signal itself.
-So, if you know how audio signal transmission works over a standard multi-core cable, it will be much easier for you to figure out how it works with a digital multi-core device or a digital snake.
-Nowadays, instead of multi-core cables, audio systems have the possibility to use a digital signal transfer option.
-In digital snakes, the regular analog audio signal is encoded to digital with the assistance of converters.
-All the channels and its signals are packed and transferred with a single wire to the mixer and then reconverted to the analog signal again.
+The main task of the snake is to transfer the audio signal from point A to point B with minimal loss of quality of the signal itself.
+So, if you know how audio transmission works over a standard multi-core cable, it will be much easier for you to figure out how it works with a digital multi-core device or a digital snake.
+Nowadays, instead of multi-cores, audio systems have the possibility to use a digital signal transfer option.
+In digital snakes, the regular audio is encoded to digital with the assistance of converters.
+All the channels and their signals are packed and transferred with a single wire to the mixer and then reconverted to the analog signal again.

-How to hook up an audio snake cable?
+How to hook up an XLR audio snake cable?

 Digital snake advantages

-So there you have it digital snakes vs analog snakes.
-Hopefully this article has helped you to know the differnce between them and the advantages and disadvantages of both.
+Hopefully this article has helped you to know the difference between digital and analog systems and the advantages and disadvantages of both.